 The tyre rolling sound LTR,REF separately for the left and the right side of the vehicle

-The slope of the tyre rolling sound aREF separately for the left and for the right side of the vehicle
+The slope of the tyre rolling sound slpREF separately for the left and for the right side of the vehicle

 The reference speed vREF to which these sound levels are assigned.
 If tyre rolling sound measurements are directly carried out in junction with the pass-by measurements, the reference speed vREF shall be determined in a way to be equal to the vehicle test speed vTEST.

-The interim results Lacc(i), and Lcrs(i), for gear i and - if applicable - Lacc(i+1) and Lcrs(i+1) per vehicle side are subject to the temperature correction.
+The interim results for each gear as determined according to Annex 3 paragraphs 3.1.2.1.4., test condition (acceleration or constant speed) and vehicle side are subject to the temperature correction.

-For simplicity, the formula below uses the index x as place holder for the gear ratio i or i+1.
+For simplicity, the formula below uses the index x as place holder for the applicable gear ratio(s) i or i+n.
 No index is introduced for left and right side, but all calculations shall be done separately for left and right side of the vehicle.

 The formula for temperature correction is applicable to C1 tyres only.
-In case a vehicle is equipped with C2 tyres, the temperature correction is not applied (CASE 3 described in paragraph 4. of this appendix).
+In case a vehicle is equipped with C2 tyres, the temperature correction is not applied (see CASE 3 described in paragraph 4. of this appendix).

-If tests are carried at air temperatures below 5 °C according to paragraph out according to paragraph 2.1.3 of Annex 3, the temperature correction is applicable down to an air temperature of 0 °C. For any tests carried out at air temperatures below 0°C, the temperature correction shall be calculated with 0 °C, regardless of the measured air temperature.
+If tests are carried out at air temperatures below 5 °C according to paragraph paragraph 2.1.3 of Annex 3, the temperature correction is applicable down to an air temperature of 0 °C. For any tests carried out at air temperatures below 0°C, the temperature correction shall be calculated with 0 °C, regardless of the measured air temperature.

 CASE 1: The temperature correction is based on tyre rolling sound measurements carried in junction with pass-by tests according to Annex 3.

-The rolling sound of the tyre LTR,TR shall be determined for a reference speed according to Appendix 3 to Annex 3.
+The rolling sound of the tyre LTR,REF,(vTR,REF) and the tyre sound level slope slpREF for left and right side of the vehicle shall be determined for a reference vehicle speed vTR,REF at the reference temperature REF according to Appendix 3 to Annex 3.

-The reported values are the tyre rolling sound LTR,TR at the reference speed vTR,REF, tyre sound level slope slpREF and the air temperature TR at which these tests have been performed.
-The reference speed shall be identical to the reference test speed of the constant speed test vtest determined in Annex 3.
-In most cases this will be 50 km/h. if the tyre reference speed vTR,REF, differs from vtest, adjust the tyre rolling sound to the test speed vtest by:
+The reference speed shall be identical to the reference test speed of the constant speed test vTEST determined in Annex 3.
+In most cases this will be 50 km/h.
+If the tyre reference speed vTR,REF, differs from vtest, adjust the tyre rolling sound per vehicle side to the test speed vtest by:

-LTR,ϑTR= slpTR×log10vtestvTR,REF+LTR,ϑTR (vTR,REF)
+LTR,ϑREF= slpTR×log10vtestvTR,REF+LTR,ϑREF (vTR,REF)

-For each individual pass-by measurement run j under constant speed the following values per gear are available: the reported sound levels LCRS,j, the vehicle speed vCRS,PP’,j and the air temperature CRS,j.
+For each valid pass-by test run j under constant speed the following values per gear are available from the measurements according to Annex 3 paragraph 3.1.2.1: - the reported sound levels LCRS,j, - the vehicle speed vCRS,PP’,j, and - the air temperature CRS,j.

-For each individual pass-by measurement under acceleration the following values per gear are available: the reported sound levels LACC,j, the vehicle speeds vACC,PP’,j and vACC,BB’,j and the air temperature ACC,j.
+For each valid pass-by test run under acceleration the following values per gear are available from the measurements according to Annex 3 paragraph 3.1.2.1: - the reported sound levels LACC,j, - the vehicle speeds vACC,PP’,j and vACC,BB’,j , and - the air temperature ACC,j.

-If the temperature TR of the tyre rolling sound reference differs by more than 3 °C from the reported temperature of an individual run, adjust at first the tyre rolling sound to the applicable air temperature CRS,j or ACC,j of the individual run.
+For each individual test run (gear, condition and vehicle side), a tyre rolling sound reference shall be calculated for the applicable air temperature CRS,j or ACC,j.
 For simplicity these individual temperatures per test run are named TEST in all subsequent calculation formula.

-LTR,ϑTEST=3.4×logϑTR+3.0ϑTEST+3.0+LTR,ϑTR
+LTR,ϑTEST=3.4×logϑREF+3.0ϑTEST+3.0+LTR,ϑREF

 Temperature correction for constant speed test results

-For each gear and each run under constant speed extract the power train component LPT,CRS,j from the test result LCRS,j, by calculation.
+For each gear, run and vehicle side under constant speed extract the power train component LPT,CRS,j from the test result LCRS,j, by calculation.

 LPT,CRS,j=10×log100,1×LCRS,j-100,1×LTR,ϑTEST